hjellinek/ctk-core/docs/RunningTests_CLI.md

       | - target/

 ```

+## Alternate ways to run

+There are three major ways to run the CTK - two from the command line, or from inside your maven setup.
+(If you're running from an IDE, you'lll probably want to drive the CTK through Maven, as discussed in other documents.)

+The two command line techniques are to:
+- directly run the executable java jar (as will be mostly discussed here)
+- use a wrapper script (which will directly drive the java jar; we supply a starting point for a bash script, in `ctk`)

 ## Run and Results

-The simplest way to run is to simply execute all tests from the launch dir, passing in the address of your target server; you can do this using the `ctk` script (start with `ctk -h` for usage), or by invoking `java`:
+The simplest way to run is to simply execute all tests from the launch dir, passing in the address of your
+target server; if you're on bash,  you can do this using the `ctk` script (start with `ctk -h` for usage),
+or in any case you can just invoke `java`:

 - `ctk ...`
-- `java -jar ctk-testpack-0.5.1-SNAPSHOT.jar --ctk.tgt.urlRoot=http://myserver:8000/v0.5.1`
+- `java -Dctk.tgt.urlRoot=http://myserver:8000/v0.5.1 -jar ctk-testpack-0.5.1-SNAPSHOT.jar `

 Advanced tip: if you want to attach a debugger to the command-line CTK, use: